This Isn’t Your Grandfather’s Gift Annuity PART II: Six MORE Advanced CGA Applications

 Charitable Solutions has worked on two $25 million+ gift annuities in the last few years that have had identical donor goals: 1) provide a fixed amount to heirs with low/no administration, 2) have no investment risk, and 3) direct the remainder/residuum to charity.
 One option would be to create a spendthrift trust to provide guaranteed income.
 However, that involves legal docs, a trustee, administrator, investment advisor, fees, etc. An easier option is to simply create a testamentary gift annuity.
 The CGA is a very simple and inexpensive way of accomplishing all the goals with the full residuum granted to the charity(ies) of the original donor’s choice (kind of like a Q-Tip provision).

 While last month’s webinar covered three additional advanced planning strategies, think of how these additional six strategies might create particularly interesting combinations.
 Could you have a Now-N-Later Impact CGA combined with a S-Corp UBIT CGA and a Deduction Stretch CGA?
 Yep.
-A donor could fund a current and deferred CGA with S-corp stock.
+A donor could fund a current and deferred CGA with S-Corp stock.
 The current CGA could be used for the Impact CGA approach and the deferred CGA could be used for the Deduction Stretch approach.
 Like Legos, there are a lot of interesting configurations based on the donor’s goals…I bet you are getting as excited as I am thinking about all the possibilities!

 Past Webinar Recordings (charitablesolutionsllc.com/webinars)